nguyentrungduc134/AWS_openshift/README.md

 # OKD Installation on AWS

-This guide provides step-by-step instructions for installing OKD on AWS using a User-Provisioned Infrastructure (UPI).
+This guide provides step-by-step instructions for installing OKD on AWS .
 The process follows the official OKD 4.17 documentation.

 ---